 Best days in her racing career arrived with Audi R8 LMS

 In 2014, Frey still was committed to the duties with Audi.
 In China, she managed to improve and to take 3rd position in the championship while in ADAC GT Masters the results still weren’t as good.
-Driving for YACO Racing, Rachel earned only four points while at 12 Hours of Bathurst she was 5th in Class A, driving alongside well-known names – Rene Rast and Laurens Vanthoor.
+Driving for YACO Racing together with Philip Geipel, Rachel earned only four points.

 Rahel Frey and Philip Geipel

 The season of 2015 brought a huge improvement in ADAC GT Masters for Frey.
-Rahel scored 92 points, won her first race, had three podium finishes at the end of the year she was 10th overall.
-Driving in Audi Cup in China she again won her class finishing 5th, announcing that she could go further in 2016, still driving an Audi.
+She stayed in the #16 YACO Racing Audi, sharing a car with Philip Geipel.
+Rahel scored 92 points, won her first race (Hockenheimring), had three podium finishes and at the end of the year she was 10th overall.
+Driving in Audi Cup in China she was again among the front-runners, finishing fifth in the points.